The University of Notre Dame (ND.jobs) is accepting applications for a Director, Regional Development.

 Located on the beautiful campus of Notre Dame, this role serves as a front-line fundraiser supporting the University's development efforts.
 You will build meaningful, long-term relationships with benefactors within a designated region of the United States.
 Using your proven relationship skills, you will also work closely with academic leaders and Development Department colleagues to identify, cultivate, steward and secure leadership-level philanthropic gifts to support the University's priorities.

-Why would I join this team?
+Why this team?
+Why now?

 If you are seeking a role in which relationships are the core, unchanging priority - this is the perfect place to be.
 In this role, relationships begin with listening and understanding what the benefactor tells you is most important in their lives.
 With their passions as your guide, you will bring the benefactor into a closer, more personal relationship with Notre Dame, culminating in significant support of that area of the University that aligns with his or her most closely held interests.

 You will travel to your designated region to meet benefactors, getting to know and understand them, their families, and their world view at a very intimate level.
 You will also develop close relationships with the smart, dedicated colleagues all around you, making this a truly great place to work.
+Though travel is very light at this time due to current events, we expect to resume regular travel once it is safe to do so.
+In the meantime, you will still be able to build connections in myriad creative and meaningful ways.

 If you feel a close connection to Notre Dame - the mission, the people, the campus, and the impact that we make together - this will be the best place you ever call home.

-What are the key responsibilities of this role?
+What are the goals of this role?

 Identification, cultivation and solicitation that joins together the philanthropic interests of donors with the priorities and needs of the University.